ryan-allan/API/API XML OVERVIEW.md

 To make API call you need to send HTTP request to API URL.
 There are two ways of making API requests:

      GET request
      POST with XML request – XML needs to be passed inside ‘xml’ variable.
 This documentation will show XML request examples.

 <b>Authentication</b>

 <b>Authenticating API call can be done in two ways:</b>

-    <b>Using API KEY –</b> Each request must contain API KEY that is used for authentication.
-API KEY is random, unique string that can be retrieved from API Settings page
+    Using API KEY – Each request must contain API KEY that is used for authentication.
+                    The API KEY is a random, unique string that can be retrieved from the API Settings page.

-    <b>Using user/pass -</b> Each request must contain username and MD5() encoded password.
+    Using user/pass - Each request must contain username and MD5() encoded password.

 <b>Related Error codes:</b>